-The appointment is subject to the Garda Síochána Act 2005 and the Garda Síochána Act (Appointments to the Ranks of Assistant Commissioner, Chief Superintendent and Superintendent) Regulations, 2016.
-The appointment will be on a full-time basis and persons appointed will be expected to be ordinarily and permanently resident in the State.
+The appointment is subject to the Garda Síochána Act 2005 (Appointments to the Ranks of Garda Commissioner, Chief Superintendent and Superintendent) Regulations 2016 and any other Act for the time being in force relating to the Civil and / or Public Service.
+The appointment will be on a full-time basis and the person appointed will be expected to be ordinarily and permanently resident in the state.